Climate change and the environment

 Our website hosting is powered entirely by renewable energy with Kualo, one of the very first hosts to make this important step.
 Their data centre has various efficiency measures in place, such as economic free air cooling when the UK weather is cold enough, hot aisle containment so the hot air expelled from the servers never mixes with the chilled air, and automated sensor-controlled lighting.

-Artsadmin runs Toynbee Studios as sustainably as we can and aims to make Toynbee Studios carbon neutral by 2025.
-We are now embarking on a capital project to become renewably-powered and heated, single-use plastic-free and zero waste, thanks to Arts Council England Small Capital funding.
+Artsadmin runs Toynbee Studios as sustainably as we can and are working towards carbon neutrality.
+We are currently embarking on a capital project to further reduce our carbon footprint, thanks to Arts Council England Small Capital funding.

 We have a Green staff subcommittee that meet quarterly and monitors our Environmental Policy and Action Plan, which you can read or download on our Policies pages.
 All our measures are in the Plan but some of things we do in our building include:

-- All of our electricity comes from 100% renewable sources, from our solar panels or through our electricity provider.
+- All of our electricity comes from 100% renewable sources and our roof is covered in our solar panels.

 - We save water through devices in all toilet cisterns and water meters.